gcolgate/gcolgate/To do.md

 future: provide Transactions tag where all transactions are recorded, with running total of money

-3. Improve rolling
-    Allow dice to be rerolled once they are in the chat as advantage/disadvantate +bonus -bonus Allow editing of rolls on sheet to set bonus before rolling

 3. Image library required on server 50%